 For that reason, many people enjoy eating papaya raw by scooping its flesh out with a spoon.
 Or, you can utilize its tender texture and sweet taste to make salad, smoothies, and desserts.
 In addition, you can also use papaya as a skin exfoliator by rubbing it directly on the skin.

-With their delightsome taste, you can use bananas in any recipe besides eating them raw.
+Based on banana variants, you can use them in any recipe or eat them raw.
 You can make numerous desserts from this yellow-skinned fruit, such as banana pancakes, banana muffins, and banana cake.
 Or, you can treat them as snacks by slicing and drying them.

 By eating bananas every day, you will get many unexpected health benefits.
 In specific, the banana is an excellent source of vitamin B6 and C, helping enhance your nervous system and immunity.
 Besides, the amount of manganese in bananas also helps promote skin health.